My name is Andrew Carr and I was born in 1982.

 I studied at

-Educated at Kent Institute of Art & Design, and Univeristy of Chester.
+Kent Institute of Art & Design, Canterbury

-Lives and works in Stockport, England.
+I live and work in Stockport, England.